INK-USC/StructMineDataPipeline/README.md

 Data Processing Pipeline for StructMine Tools: [CoType](https://github.com/shanzhenren/CoType), [PLE](https://github.com/shanzhenren/PLE), [AFET](https://github.com/shanzhenren/AFET).

 ## Description
-It generates the train & test json files for the above three information extraction models as input files.
+It generates the train & test json files and brown cluster file for the above three information extraction models as input files.
 Each line of a json file contains information of a sentence, including entity mentions, relation mentions, etc.
 To generate such json files, you need to provide the following input files (we include examples in ./data folder):

 ### Training: